Storage

 • umount -f /mnt/a

-• How to use the fuser command
+• How to use the fuser commands

-1. Use fuser -cu /mnt/a to check the user or the process using the directory
+1. Use fuser -cu /mnt/a to check the user or the process using the directory.

-2. Use fuser -ck /mnt/a to force-end the process
+2. Use fuser -ck /mnt/a to force-end the process.

-3. Use umount /mnt/a to perform unmounting
+3. Use umount /mnt/a to perform unmounting.

-Registering storage volume (Windows)
+Register storage volume (Windows)

-1. Reset disk
+1. Initialize disk

-• Alternatively, you can enter diskmgmt.msc on the Run command window.
+• Alternatively, you can enter diskmgmt.msc on the run command window.

-• The disk is reset.
+• The disk is initialized.

-• If no pop-up appears, find the disk indicated as Not Initialized on the disk list, right-click on the disk name, and click Initialize Disk.
+• If no popup appears, find the disk indicated as Not initialized on the disk list, right-click on the disk name, and click Initialize disk.

 2. Create and format volume

-1. On the disk list, find the disk indicated as Unallocated, right-click on the disk name, and click New Simple Volume.
+1. On the disk list, find the disk indicated as Unallocated, right-click on the disk name, and click New simple volume.

-2. Click the [Next] button.
+2. Click [Next].

-6. Check the settings and click the [Finish] button.
+6. Check the settings and click [Finish].

 • Once formatting is completed and the disk status shows normal, the storage is ready for use.